joelhans/api-gateway-maturity/slides/slides.md

 You can also read the model in a more human-readable format at `api-gateway-maturity.joelhans.xyz`.

 - Fun fact: This is published entirely via an ngrok cloud endpoint!
-- The `README.md` is published via simple script that renders the Markdown and creates a cloud endpoint on the ngrok network, with the HTML as a custom `200` response.

 </v-click>